adispen/gcp-csr-terraform-modules/blog.md

-# Sourcing Terraform Modules Stored in Cloud Source Repositories from Cloud Build
+# Sourcing Terraform Modules Stored in GCP Cloud Source Repositories from Cloud Build

 When using GCP's Cloud Build to automate your Terraform infrastructure deployments you'll almost certainly need to store and manage your Terraform Modules in version control.